The Best of Farnam Street 2018

 The stoics used their understanding of perception, action, and will to create an operating system for life.
 The Three Disciplines A common thread central to the philosophy of the meditations and …

-If you’re a modern knowledge worker, odds are you’re going to go to work, read some emails, reply to some emails, attend some meetings, grab a coffee, have lunch, attend another meeting or two, …
+If you’re a modern knowledge worker, your typical day might look something like this: you go to work, read and reply to emails, attend meetings, grab a coffee, have lunch, attend more meetings, …

 Some advice from Marcus Aurelius in Meditations: Never under compulsion, out of selfishness, without forethought, with misgivings.
 Don’t gussy up your thoughts.
 No surplus words or unnecessary …